 level within a document if the document is to be considered valid.

-these fake element tags, and then either pass through the
+generation, we either pass through the

 <refentry> elements unchanged (for man